rmesaf/React_StructureTemplate/README.md

 }
 ```

-Now,it will be a good idea to learn what is a "loader".
-Think about "loader" as a code transformers, with that in mind let's understand webpack´s configuration object the previous file:
+Now, it will be a good idea to learn what is a "loader".
+Think about "loader" as a code transformer, with that in mind let's understand webpack´s configuration object in the previous file:

-* entry: Property that specifies where webpack will begin the transformation.
+* entry: Property that specifies where Webpack will begin the transformation.
 * output:
     * filename: Property that specifies the name of the new transformed js file.
     * path: Property that specifies the route of the new transformed js file.
 * module:
-    * test: Property that specifies which files will be transform the loader.
+    * test: Property that specifies which files will be transformed by the loader.
 Uses a regular expression that represents all strings that end with that specific pattern i.e /\.js$/, /\.html$/, /\.scss$/.
     * exclude: Property that specifies which files will not be transformed.
     * use:
         * loader: Property that specifies which type of transformation will be applied.